cassandi/002-fm-price-slider-component/README.md

 # Frontend Mentor - Interactive pricing component solution

 Second project in my series on simple frontend challengs.
 I find this is a good way to expose myself to new requirements and explore aspects of semantic HTML, new CSS selectors and properties, and browser support that I have not yet come across professionally.

 See the challenge details here: [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).

-## Overview

 ### The challenge